seansfkelley/react-layered-chart/API.md

 #### Props

-- `xDomain`: specifies the X domain this layer currently covers so it can translate mouse positions to logical values.
+- `domain`: specifies the X domain this layer currently covers so it can translate mouse positions to logical values.
+- `xDomain` (**deprecated**): Same as domain.
+- `direction?`: specifies the direction to track mouse events.
+Default: Direction.HORIZONTAL
 - `shouldZoom?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event should be used for zooming.
 - `shouldPan?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event constitutes the beginning of a pan gesture.
 - `shouldBrush?(event)`: a callback that accepts a `MouseEvent` and returns a boolean specifying if this event constitutes the beginning of a brush (selection) gesture.